Emotional literacy

 The term emotional literacy has often been used in parallel to, and sometimes interchangeably with, the term emotional intelligence.
 However, there are important differences between the two.
-Emotional literacy was noted as part of a project advocating humanistic education in the early 1970s.
+In the early 1970s, emotional literacy was noted as part of a project that advocated for humanistic education.

 Definition

 The term was used extensively by Claude Steiner (1997) who wrote:

 "Emotional literacy is made up of 'the ability to understand your emotions, the ability to listen to others and empathise with their emotions, and the ability to express emotions productively.
 To be emotionally literate is to be able to handle emotions in a way that improves your personal power and improves the quality of life around you.
 Emotional literacy improves relationships, creates loving possibilities between people, makes co-operative work possible, and facilitates the feeling of community."

 Steiner breaks emotional literacy into five parts: